Code-the-Dream-School/common-instructions/common/how-to-pull-request-sq2-link.md

 ## Next Step

-Copy the URL to the pull request you just created and follow this tutorial for submitting your assignment: [View instructions](../common/how-to-submit-squibby2.md)
+Copy the URL to the pull request you just created and submit your assignment using your Assignment Submission Form.

 ---